saylordotorg/course_bio302/Unit09.md

+---
+layout: default
+title: "BIO302: Human Anatomy"
+course_description: "An examination of the structure of the human body at the cellular, tissue, organ, and organ system levels.
+Topics include: the integumentary, skeletal, muscular, nervous, cardiovascular, lymphatic, respiratory, digestive, urinary, endocrine, and reproductive systems."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Digestive System** <span id="9"></span>
 **Digestion allows you to extract useful nutrients from your food.
 The digestive process begins as soon as you put food into your mouth, when